LowLevelDaniel/COIL/coil/abi.md

 [SYSC opcode][ABI qualifier][syscall number operand][arguments...]
 ```

+## ABI Integration with Virtual Register System

+The ABI system directly integrates with the COIL virtual register system by specifying the mapping between function arguments and virtual registers.
+The COIL processor uses this information to:

+1. Generate correct register assignments for function calls
+2. Preserve necessary registers according to ABI rules
+3. Manage stack frame layout for arguments that don't fit in registers
+4. Handle return values appropriately

 ## Standard ABI Binary Representations

 COIL defines several standard ABIs with their binary representations: